TOKYO: The yen rebounded Monday, with analysts saying last week’s dive on a report that the Bank of Japan was considering new stimulus was overdone.

 Speculation has been running high that the BoJ would have to act sooner than later as Japan’s deadly earthquakes this month threaten a fragile economy.

 The central bank shocked markets in January after it adopted the negative rate policy, effectively charging banks to store excess reserves in its vaults.
+The move was aimed at spurring lending and achieving its two percent inflation target as the government struggles to kickstart the world’s number-three economy.

 But the plan was met with criticism by many economists who derided it as a desperate bid to keep Tokyo’s faltering growth plan on track.